Jacob-Westergren/Jacob-Westergren.github.io/index.md

 # <a href="https://kth.diva-portal.org/smash/record.jsf?aq2=%5B%5B%5D%5D&c=3&af=%5B%5D&searchType=SIMPLE&sortOrder2=title_sort_asc&query=quantum+support+vector+machine&language=en&pid=diva2%3A1779801&aq=%5B%5B%5D%5D&sf=all&aqe=%5B%5D&sortOrder=author_sort_asc&onlyFullText=false&noOfRows=50&dswid=-2225" target="_blank">Quantum Support Vector Machine</a>

 <p>
-  For my Bachelor thesis, I compared the performance of quantum and classical kernels for Support Vector Machines (SVM) in binary classification tasks, .
+  For my Bachelor thesis, I compared the performance of quantum and classical kernels for Support Vector Machines (SVM) in binary classification tasks.
   The quantum computations were simulated using the Qiskit library for their ease of use, and our results showcased a much stronger performance when utilizing a quantum kernel compared to the classical Radial Basis Function (RBF) kernel for our training data.
 </p>